publiclab/publiclab-archive/notes/rebeccaMw/01-10-2022/can-the-public-lab-babylegs-kit-be-modified-to-sample-for-plankton.md

 ---
-title: Can the Public Lab BabyLegs kit be modified to sample for plankton?
+title: 'Can the Public Lab BabyLegs kit be modified to sample for plankton?'
 tagnames: question:general, general, first-time-poster
 author: rebeccaMw
 path: /notes/rebeccaMw/01-10-2022/can-the-public-lab-babylegs-kit-be-modified-to-sample-for-plankton.md